 - BMO Mid Federal Bond Index (ZFM)

 The same management fee is charged on Halal and SRI portfolios.
-However, the underlying MER paid to ETF providers is higher for SRI ETFs.
+However, the underlying MERs paid to ETF providers vary.

 Other Halal Investing Options in Canada

 Investors can access other stocks, mutual funds, and exchange-traded funds that are Shariah-compliant.

 - Individual stocks: If you are comfortable with DIY investing, you can purchase stocks directly using a discount brokerage account.
-Examples of Shariah-compliant stocks can be found listed in the holdings of Wealthsimple Shariah World Equity Index ETF and iShares MSCI World Islamic UCITS ETF and S&P/TSX 60 Shariah Index.
+Examples of Shariah-compliant stocks can be found listed in the holdings of Wealthsimple Shariah World Equity Index ETF and iShares MSCI World Islamic UCITS ETF.

 - Mutual Funds: such as the Global Iman Fund.

 All these assets can be held inside a variety of accounts – TFSA, RRSP, RRIF, RESP, and more.